-- Highlight your corporate sponsorships and utilize this piece for awareness and recognition for key business partners.
+- Highlight your corporate sponsorships and utilize this piece for awareness and recognition of key business partners.

-For example, we are currently working with a client for the second year to develop their annual report.
+For example, we worked with #Transformers at Infancy Onward two years in a row to develop their annual report.
 The report is a requirement of their funding partner.
-Last year the client wanted to ramp up their report and better utilize it to build their case and share their story of impact.
+When this client first engaged our team, they communicated to us their desire to ramp up their report and better utilize it to build their case and share their story of impact.
 Moving beyond compliance, their report is now a marketing piece to use year-round.